Bastø Fosen: History

 The company is a subsidiary of Fosen Trafikklag, and received concession to operate the ferries from 1995, after the former company Gokstad did not offer as good a deal for the authorities.
 For the first two years traffic was performed with two leased ships.
-In 2003 Bastø Fosen received concession for operations until 2015, after the Norwegian Public Roads Administration had rejected a competing offer from Stavangerske.
+In 2003, Bastø Fosen received concession for operations until 2015, after the Norwegian Public Roads Administration had rejected a competing offer from Stavangerske.
 The route is the only in the country not to receive any operating subsidies.
 Bastø Fosen used the concession extension as collateral for ordering the new ferry Bastø III.
-In 2008 Bastø Fosen announced they were interested in increasing the number of ferries to four.
+In 2008, Bastø Fosen announced they were interested in increasing the number of ferries to four.
 The Public Road Administration has launched plans to build a tunnel under the fjord to replace the ferries, estimated to cost 5 billion kr; in comparison a bridge would cost NOK 15 billion.
 A tunnel would have to be financed as a toll road.

 Fleet

 MS Bastø I and MS Bastø II are almost identical ships delivered in 1997 for the takeover of the route.
-Bastø I In March 16, 1997 and Bastø II in June 14th They have a capacity of 200 cars and 550 passengers and were built at Fosen Mekaniske Verksted.
+Bastø I on March 16, 1997 and Bastø II on June 14.
+They have a capacity of 200 cars and 550 passengers and were built at Fosen Mekaniske Verksted.
 They are 109m long and 18m wide.

-MS Bastø III was delivered in February 14, 2005 in conjunction with the second concession period.
+MS Bastø III was delivered on February 14, 2005 in conjunction with the second concession period.
 With a capacity of 212 cars and 540 passengers, she was built at Remontowa Yard in Gdańsk. three Bigger Ferries, Bastø IV and Bastø V and Bastø VI was ordered in 2014 and was completed in 2016.
 Bastø VI arrived December 10, 2016; Bastø IV arrived December 23, 2016; and Bastø V arrived in April 2017.